- The Washington Times - Tuesday, January 27, 2026

 “This moment is a test,” Mr. Oladapo said.
 “If weapons arrive and terror profits continue, the conclusion abroad will be simple: The problem isn’t resources.
 It’s resolve.”

-As negotiations loom and captives remain in forest camps, experts warn that without enforcement replacing denial, terror groups will continue to calculate risk and profit.
+As negotiations loom and captives remain in forest camps, experts warn that without enforcement replacing denial, terrorist groups will continue to calculate risk and profit.

 “The question is not whether Nigeria has partners,” Mr. Ambrose said.
 “It’s whether the state intends to dismantle the economy that terror has become.”